Bright pink flowers & prolific fruit on this Florida Peach Tree

 Prune the peach tree annually for diseased or dead branches.
 Prune the side branches and thin the fruit if the branch becomes too heavy.

-This red blush variety ripens in the early summer months and can be grown in the department of agriculture zones 6-9 of the southern United States.
+This red blush variety ripens in the early summer months and grows in Florida KingPeach zones 6-9 of the southern United States.
 We have even seen these mature trees growing in central Florida and south Florida.

 If you live in an area with warmer summer, you can always grow your peach in a large container and move to the shade in the hot summer heat.
 The same goes for areas lower than USDA zone 6, move the tree indoors in the winter.